prometheus/prometheus/docs/configuration/configuration.md

   # AWS Role ARN, an alternative to using AWS API keys.
   [ role_arn: <string> ]

-# Optional OAuth 2.0 configuration.
-# Cannot be used at the same time as basic_auth, authorization, sigv4, azuread or google_iam.
-oauth2:
-  [ <oauth2> ]

 # Optional AzureAD configuration.
 # Cannot be used at the same time as basic_auth, authorization, oauth2, sigv4 or google_iam.